 If you are used to searching in the Digital Library, you will find that searching in the MARC Editor looks very similar, but there are some differences.
+Also note that for both the simple and advanced search, your search history is available, which allows you to quickly execute a previous search.

 To search for a partial phrase, use double quotation marks, either in a field or as free text, for example: